octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 {name=store.name;func=f;celestialbodies=modified}
 ```

-⚠️ Notice in the function _deduceCategoryChange_ the sub-function _applyDeduceCatg_ which applies the new category deduction to a planet (_category=f(p)_).
+⚠️ Notice that in the function _deduceCategoryChange_ the sub-function _applyDeduceCatg_ applies the new category deduction to a planet (_category=f(p)_).

 ```
 let applyDeduceCatg = fun (name,p : string * planet) ->
       {position=p.position;mass=p.mass;category=f p} in
 ```

-⚠️ Notice in the function _deduceCategoryChange_ the _applyDeduceCatg_ function that is used to update all entries of the _celestialbodies_ map with :
+⚠️ Notice that in the function _deduceCategoryChange_ the sub-function _applyDeduceCatg_ is used to update all entries of the _celestialbodies_ map with :

 ```
 Map.map applyDeduceCatg store.celestialbodies